 Utilization management committee composition

-The composition requirement applies to denial decisions.
-Initial approval decisions may be made by non-physician reviewers when the criteria are clear and the request meets the criteria.
-Denials, however, require specialist physician review.
+The requirement applies to denials.
+Initial approvals may still be made by non-physician reviewers when the criteria are clear and met; denials, however, require specialist physician review.

 Electronic prior authorization (e-PA) via FHIR APIs